kevonc/kevoncheung.com/content/articles/20210321-product-launch.md

 Building smaller products
 Since I stopped working on Toasty in late 2020 and became an indie creator, I've been building mini-products myself.

-First, I created the Building in Public Definitive Guide, then an email course called Making Twitter Friends.
+First, I created <a href="https://publiclab.co/building-in-public">the Building in Public Definitive Guide</a>, then an email course called <a href="http://makingtwitterfriends.com/">Making Twitter Friends</a>.
 Since it was just me with no capital and no team, I slowed down this time.

 I believed truthfully: to go slow is to go faster.

-I was working on building my credibility first, and here I figured out what else was needed to increase the success of my launches.
+I was working on <a href="/credibility">building my credibility first</a>, and here I figured out what else was needed to increase the success of my launches.

 Find breadcrumbs
 If you're generating new ideas in your head every single day, you're doomed.